johngoldin/pages-source/content/post/2017-02-11-how-i-setup-this-site.md

 tried any of this in practice yet.
 I need to look at the existing **blogdown** examples more closely.
 When I know more, I'll add to this introduction.

+I have switched to the Hyde-x theme rather than just Hyde.
+Configuration has involved a lot of trial and error.
+I setup Disqus and briefly saw the ability to do comments on my blog.
+But after and I made some unrelated changes, I no longer see any sign of Disqus.

+I have had a number of other questions aboiut how thigs are supposed to work.
+I briefly tried Hyde-y rather than Hyde-x.
+But with Hyde-y I only saw the sidebar at the top rather than to the left, as specified in `config.toml`.

+At this point I hope to do some other posts and see what happens.
+Maybe comments will magically reappear.